Ned-el-ch/fatspoon.life/README.md

 - Set how often to repeat it `S`
 - Set a number of preset to repeat `S`
 - See what ingredients you may run out of before a certain recipe `S`
-- Get suggestions based on what nutrients you may be lacking `S`
+- Get suggestions based on what nutrients you may be lacking,  `S`
 ---
 # <a name="technical-description"></a> Technical Description
 ### This is a SPA built with ReactJS